marcinwiacek/pl1/readme.md

     power problem and decreasing speed of the internal keyboard controller)
-    * in generall they were not able to achieve more than 10-15h in the normal work (Clevo L140MU is exception and [sometimes allows even for 36h](https://mwiacek.com/www/?q=node/480), but it has bigger 73Wh battery and requires disabling Wi-Fi, Bluetooth, low brightness, etc.).
+    * in generall they were not able to achieve more than 10-15h in the normal work (Clevo L140MU is exception and [sometimes allows even for 36h](https://mwiacek.com/www/?q=node/480), but it has 73Wh battery and requires disabling Wi-Fi, Bluetooth, low brightness, etc.).
     * currently we have in fact duopol (where is this famous Intel's drawer with new ideas?), when few years ago they were many companies producing such cores (I found even some open-source designs like ao486)